j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 * The function return types must be compatible.

 Whatever the superclass function declares as a return type, the overriding function must return either the same type, or a subclass type.
-A subclass type is guaranteed to do anything its superclass declares, so it’s safe to return a subclass where the superclass is expected.
+A subclass type is guaranteed to do anything its superclass declares, so it's safe to return a subclass where the superclass is expected.

 ### An overridden function or property stays open...